tnthung/better-svelte-writable/README.md

 ```

 `forceFire` indicates whether the callbacks will be called even if the value is not changed.
-If this option is set to `true`, the equality check will be skipped.
+If this option is set to `true`, the equality result of `isEqual` will be ignored.

 The default value of `forceFire` is `false`.